ADVANCED LIGHTING CONTROL:

 CONVENTION CENTER ORIENTATION:

-This class will provide the student with a basic understanding of scissor lift safety, forklift safety, power layout and distribution, and wiring of convention center booths and displays.
+This class will give the student a basic understanding of scissor lift safety, forklift safety, power layout and distribution, and wiring of convention center booths and displays.
 A great class to have under your belt before taking that first Convention Center call.

-This 18-hour class addresses the requirements, regulations, products, and strategies which will enable contractors and electricians to master successful, expert, and professional customer relations, installations, and maintenance of Electric Vehicle (EV) and Plug-In Hybrid Electric Vehicle (PHEV) infrastructure.
-Graduates will gain thorough knowledge and practical application of all covered EV Infrastructure subjects, and this certification is recommended by vehicle manufacturers to perform these EV and PHEV installations.
+This course is based on the ETA curriculum for the residential, commercial, public, and fleet electric vehicle charging markets.
+The class addresses the requirements, regulations, products, and strategies which will enable contractors and electricians to master safe and professional customer relations, installation, and maintenance of Electric Vehicle (EV) and PlugIn Hybrid Electric Vehicle (PHEV) infrastructure.
+This certification is recommended by vehicle manufacturers to perform EV and PHEV installations.

 ENERGY STORAGE AND MICROGRID TRAINING AND CERTIFICATION (ESAMTAC):

-ESAMTAC is an education/training program, and credential (future), that prepares electrical contractors and electricians for the safe and effective assembly, testing, commissioning, maintenance, repair, retrofitting, and decommissioning of energy storage and microgrid (ESM) systems.
+This course is based on the ETA curriculum that introduces several methods of storing electrical energy for later use.
+Topics covered include the safe installation of battery storage systems using lead-acid and lithium-ion battery chemistries as well as assembly, testing, commissioning, maintenance, repair, retrofitting, and decommissioning of those systems.
 ESAMTAC consists of two courses and related credentials.
 The Primary course develops knowledge and skills with an emphasis on energy storage and microgrid components.
+This course culminates in an exam that is administered on a computer.
+Students must pass the exam with a grade of 80% or higher to receive the Registered Installer documentation.

 FIRE LIFE SAFETY TECHNICIAN LICENSE PREPARATION:

-This course is designed to prepare apprentice and journey-level workers to take and pass the State of California’s Fire and Life Safety Technician licensing exam.
+This course is designed to prepare electrical workers to take and pass the State of California’s Fire and Life Safety Technician licensing exam.
+The class covers related articles in the National Electrical Code (NFPA 70) and the National Fire Alarm & Signaling Code (NFPA 72) as well as test-taking tips, keywords, and a brief overview of fire alarm system fundamentals.

 FOA CERTIFIED FIBER OPTIC TECHNICIAN:

-Prepares students to take and pass the FOA’s Certified Fiber Optic Technician (CFOT) exam.
-The CFOT exam is based on the knowledge, skills, and abilities deemed necessary for all technicians involved in the installation of fiber optic networks and is recommended for anyone involved in the design, and/or management of fiber optic communications systems.
+Prepares students to take the Fiber Optic Association Certified Fiber Optic Technician (CFOT) exam.
+The CFOT exam is based on the knowledge, skills, and abilities deemed necessary for all technicians involved in the installation of fiber optic networks and is recommended for anyone involved in the design and/or management of fiber optic communications systems.
 CFOTs have a general knowledge of fiber optics that can be applied to almost any application.

 GENERAL ELECTRICIAN LICENSE PREPARATION:

-This course is designed to prepare apprentice and journey-level workers to take and pass the State of California’s General Electrician licensing exam.
+This course is designed to prepare electrical workers to take and pass the State of California’s General Electrician licensing exam.
+This class covers related articles in the National Electrical Code (NFPA 70), test-taking tips, keywords, and question breakdown by topic.

 HIGH VOLTAGE CABLE SPLICING:

-This very extensive comprehensive 44-week course educates the Journey-level worker on high-voltage theory, but concentrates on the hands-on skill of properly splicing, and terminating all of the different types of 5 and 15kv cables, insulations, and shielding.
-The wide assortment of termination and splice kits currently available are taught including heat shrink, cold shrink, gel and molded products.
-The entire process is covered from proper cable preparation to testing, fault locating and test instrument troubleshooting.
-Successful completion of this course prepares the journeyman for the National Cable Splicing Board Certification, and an Executive Board request for an upgrade of your IBEW classification.
+This very extensive comprehensive 44-week course educates the Journey-level worker on high voltage theory while focusing on the hands-on skill of properly splicing and terminating different types of 5 and 15kV cables, insulations, and shielding.
+The wide assortment of termination and splice kits currently available are taught including heat shrink, cold shrink, gel, and molded products.
+The entire process is covered from proper cable preparation to testing, fault locating, and testing instrument troubleshooting.
+Successful completion of this course prepares the student for the National Cable Splicing Board Certification, and an Executive Board request for an upgrade of your IBEW Local 11 classification.

 INDUSTRIAL SKILLS ORIENTATION:

-This course provides an introduction to the skills needed to be successful in the industrial workplace.
-Topics include techniques to properly cut, thread, bend and install rigid conduit, and safety in industrial environments.
-Also included is coursework on the NEC with an emphasis on Articles of 500 through 505 which contain code requirements for electrical installations in hazardous locations.
+This course introduces the skills needed to be successful in the industrial workplace.
+Topics include techniques to properly cut, thread, bend and install rigid conduits, knot tying, and safety protocols in industrial environments.
+Also included is coursework on the NEC with an emphasis on Articles 500 through 505, which contain code requirements for electrical installations in hazardous locations.

-This course emphasizes the lab work necessary to learn calibration wiring and testing necessary for a variety of process systems, and insure a safe start-up procedure.
-Troubleshooting techniques and maintenance knowledge are incorporated into this very hands-on class.
-Completion of this course prepares the student to take the EPRI Level 2 exam, and when satisfactorily completed will receive the full EPRI Certification which qualifies the holder to accept Instrumentation Technician requests from the Dispatch office.
-Pre-requisite: EPRI Level 1 Certification.
+This course emphasizes the lab work necessary to learn calibration wiring and testing necessary for a variety of process systems and insure a safe start-up procedure.
+Troubleshooting techniques and maintenance knowledge are incorporated into these very hands-on classes.
+Completion of this course prepares the student to take the EPRI Level 2 exam, and when satisfactorily completed, will receive the full EPRI Certification which qualifies the holder to accept Instrumentation Technician requests from the Local 11 Dispatch office.
+Prerequisite: EPRI Level 1 Certification.

 KNOTS AND RIGGING: